YellowFLX/emoji-pattern/README.md

 This page is a generator for emoji patterns.

 ### Disclaimer
-In order to see the monochome emoji in downloaded image, you need to install the font [Noto Emoji](https://fonts.google.com/noto/specimen/Noto+Emoji) on your system.
+In order to see the monochome emoji on background and downloaded image, you need to install the [Noto Emoji font](https://fonts.google.com/noto/specimen/Noto+Emoji) on your system.